mehulagg/gitlab/doc/user/clusters/applications.md

 Logs produced by pods running **GitLab Managed Apps** can be browsed using [**Log Explorer**](../project/clusters/kubernetes_pod_logs.md).

-## Install with one click (deprecated)
+## Install with one click

 WARNING:
 The one click installation method will be removed in GitLab 14.0.
-The removal of this feature from GitLab does not affect instaled applications to avoid breaking changes.
+The removal of this feature from GitLab does not affect installed applications to avoid breaking changes.
 Following 14.0, users will be able to take ownership of already installed applications using our documentation.

 Applications managed by GitLab are installed onto the `gitlab-managed-apps` namespace.
 This namespace: